 French elementary school children go through five different classes:

-CP (cours préparatoire) – 6 years old (this is when the child learns how to read)
+- CP (cours préparatoire) – 6 years old

 - CE1 (cours élémentaire 1ère année) – 7 years old